chili-publish/grafx-documentation/docs/GraFx-Fonts/index.md

 !!!
 Info
 	Today, your fonts are stored in the environment of GraFx Publisher.
-	You can add fonts and folders, and they will be visible in GraFx Studio.
+	You can add fonts and folders, which will be visible in GraFx Studio.